 My answer to this is a question:

-Would hiring a verbal autistic female have been less ableist than hiring a neurotypical female for the same role?
+Would hiring a verbally autistic female have been less ableist than hiring a neurotypical female for the same role?

-If the point of controversy is that the person playing the role does not have the character’s diagnosis, then hiring any of the autistic actresses mentioned in social media would have been just as ableist.
+If the point of controversy is that the person playing the role does not have the character’s diagnosis, then hiring any autistic actresses mentioned on social media would have been just as ableist.
 Based on the masses’ viewpoint, the only individuals who could have played this role would have been a non-verbal, level 3 autistic female.

-So considering that, why would hiring one of the autistic actors mentioned on Twitter be any less ablest than hiring a more than qualified actress to play the role?
+So, why would hiringng one of the autistic actors mentioned on Twitter be any less ablest than hiring a more qualified actress to play the role?

-Sure, I would have liked to have seen an autistic character played by an autistic individual finally.
-But I thankful to see an autistic female, especially a nonverbal one, displayed in film at all.
+Sure, I would have liked to have finally seen an autistic character played by an autistic individual.
+But I am thankful to see an autistic female, especially a nonverbal one, displayed in the film.
 Add in the fact that she is one of the main characters, and I am ecstatic!